fjh32/dashcam/README.md

 ## Description

 This project is a dashcam application that allows users to record and store video footage while driving.

-It provides features such as real-time video recording.
+A web interface supports real-time HTTP Live Stream and historical video playback.

+For an optimal experience, the RPI should be setup as a Wireless Access Point.

 ## Build Deps
 - C++ Gstreamer Libs
+- libcamera for RPI
 - cmake

 ## Running